steponmepls/ffxiv-fishing-overlay/README.md

 Open an issue if you are interested I guess??

 The main difference with the overlay offered by GatherBuddy is that it lacks window timing support for timed fishes.
 I am too stupid to figure out how the prediction system works.
-I always have Carbuncle Plushy tracker up so I didn't really care.
+Use [Carbuncle Plushy](https://ff14fish.carbuncleplushy.com/) tracker instead.

 By sending `!fsettings` as message with the `/echo` command you can open the settings menu.
 Once there you'll be able to import/export your current overlay settings, export caught fishes in a format readable by Carbuncle Plushy tracker,